Systems Thinking: Feedback Loops

 Appreciation for a system is one of the four components of Deming’s management system.
 In this context the most common item to think of is Deming’s diagram of an organization as a system.
 That is a powerful diagram.

 When thinking of appreciation for a system within the Deming context the view of the organization as a system is the most common concept to consider.
 But systems thinking has an entire body of knowledge that is useful.
-Going into this area was much more common in the Deming community decades ago (when W. Edwards Deming was with us) than it is now.
+Exploring the wider field of systems thinking was much more common in the Deming community decades ago (when W. Edwards Deming was with us) than it is now.

 Feedback loops are a part of systems thinking.